-Havana Power Station has 7 groundwater monitoring wells, 4 of which have been polluted above federal advisory levels based on samples collected between November 19, 2015 and November 15, 2017.
-Groundwater at this site contains unsafe levels of radium and cobalt.Site description
+Havana Power Station has 7 groundwater monitoring wells, 1 of which have been polluted above federal advisory levels based on samples collected between November 19, 2015 and August 22, 2019.
+Groundwater at this site contains unsafe levels of cobalt.Site description

-Havana Power Station is a 488 MW facility located in Havana, Illinois.
-The plant is owned by Dynegy.
-Havana has six ash ponds, four of which are lined.
+Havana Power Station was a 488-MW facility with one coal-fired unit first built in 1978, located in Havana, Illinois in Mason County.
+The plant was owned by Dynegy.
+In 2018 Dynegy merged with Vistra Energy, who closed the facility in 2019.
+Havana had six ash ponds, four of which are lined, regulated under the CCR rule.
 Dynegy settled with the Department of Justice, Environmental Protection Agency, and the State of Illinois in 2005 after violating Clean Air Act permitting provisions.
 The settlement most notably included the installation of $500 million worth of pollution control equipment.
 Baldwin Power Station, Hennepin Power Station, Vermilion Power Station, and Wood River Station were also involved in this settlement.

 Havana Power Station is listed among the U.S. EPA's proven damage cases, indicating that it has polluted groundwater or surface water at levels which threaten human health and the environment.
 You can find the industry-reported data here.
 For more information about Havana Power Station, see EIP's 2019 National Coal Ash Report.